Fenris42/Fenris42.github.io/Game_Modding.md

 - Abundant trees for construction.

 9) An island to expand to from island (1) with the purpose of forestry in mind.
 Trees are harder to clear but provide more wood than normal trees.
-- A moon shaped bay can be dammed but will be more challenging than other islands.
+- The moon shaped bay can be dammed but it will be more challenging than other islands.
 The island's abundant trees will make local construction easier.

 10) An old human outpost now in ruins.
 - [Badwater](https://timberborn.wiki.gg/wiki/Badwater){:target="_blank"} source to contain and harvest.